by Bethany McHugh

-Washington Square News will be covering “The Playboy Club’s” inaugural first season as part of our new TV Special Feature.
-Check back on the blog every Tuesday at noon for recaps, analysis, and critiques of this exciting new show.
+Washington Square News will be covering Pan Am’s inaugural first season as part of our new web TV Special Feature.
+Check back on the blog every Monday at noon for recaps, analysis, and critiques of this new show.